 Benefit: Generally speaking, with the detailed clarification now found in this rule, clients are less likely to run into issues arising from potential misconduct by their attorney.

-Rules of Professional Conduct, California Bar Association, American Bar Association, Legal Malpractice, Legal Representation, Client Rights, Misconduct, Parker Law Group Attorneys, APC, Port Parker
+Rules of Professional Conduct, California Bar Association, American Bar Association, Legal Malpractice, Legal Representation, Client Rights, Misconduct, Parker Taylor Law Group, Port Parker